-Stephanie Sakai’s practice focuses on transactional and employment law, with an emphasis on complex business and real estate transactions and employee policies and dispute resolution.
+Stephanie Sakai’s practice focuses on transactional and employment law, with an emphasis on complex business and real estate transactions and employee policies and dispute resolution, and public agency law.
 Her work as general counsel for a highly successful Bay Area technology firm, along with her experience in human resources and corporate communications, gives her a unique perspective on real-world business needs and employment policy from both inside and outside the legal world.
 A fourth-generation Stocktonian, she returned to the region after years in the Bay Area to raise her daughter and give back to the community both professionally and personally.

 Before joining Herum\Crabtree\Suntag in 2017, Stephanie worked as a contract attorney for a San Joaquin Valley law firm, where she focused on transactional and employment law and corporate law, counseling clients on matters including corporate formation, management, and dissolution; trusts; shareholder and partnership issues; property and landlord-tenant law; and community relations.